Richmond Park: Access

 Richmond Park is the most visited royal park outside central London, with 4.4 million visits in 2014.
 The park is enclosed by a high wall with several gates.
 The gates either allow pedestrian and bicycle access only, or allow bicycle, pedestrian and other vehicle access.
 The gates for motor vehicle access are open only during daylight hours; the speed limit is 20 mph.
 The gates for pedestrians and cyclists are open 24 hours a day except during the deer culls in February and November, when the pedestrian gates are closed between 8:00 pm and 7:30 am.
-However, since 2020, there has been restricted through traffic in Richmond Park, for example restricted traffic between Richmond Gate and Roehampton Gate at weekends.
+However, since 2020, there has been restricted through traffic in Richmond Park, for example between Richmond Gate and Roehampton Gate at weekends.
 Apart from taxis, no commercial vehicles are allowed unless they are being used to transact business with residents of the park.

-From March to November, a free bus service, calling near Mortlake railway station, runs on Mondays, Wednesdays and Fridays, stopping at the main car parks and the gate at Isabella Plantation nearest Peg's Pond.
+From March to November, a free bus service, calling near Mortlake railway station, runs on Mondays, Wednesdays and Fridays.
+It stops at the park's main car parks and at the gate at Isabella Plantation nearest Peg's Pond.

 The shared-use cycle/footpath, between Roehampton Gate and Sheen Gate, crosses Beverley Brook amid willow trees.

 The gates open to motor traffic are: Sheen Gate, Richmond Gate, Ham Gate, Kingston Gate, Roehampton Gate and (for access to Richmond Park Golf Course only) Chohole Gate.

 The park has designated bridleways and cycle paths.
 These are shown on maps and noticeboards displayed near the main entrances, along with other regulations that govern use of the park.
-The bridleways are special in that they are for horses (and their riders) only and, unlike normal bridleways, are not open to cyclists.
+The bridleways are for horses (and their riders) only and are not open to cyclists.